contextual-latent-space-model/demo/README.md

-We provide music examples for Figures in our paper and additional examples.
+We provide music examples for Figures in our paper and also provide additional examples.

 * TOC
 {:toc}